 Art Strings 2012–13 Painted Violin Raffle

 Art Strings combines the visual and performing arts to raise funds for the New Jersey Symphony Orchestra’s extensive music education and community engagement programs.
-Ten local artists were commissioned to create individual works of art using unfinished violins as their canvas, drawing inspiration from a musical program or work the NJSO is presenting in its 2012–13 season.
-NJSO volunteer ambassadors generously donate their time to display the violins at NJSO concerts and selected art galleries throughout New Jersey.
-Patrons may purchase raffle tickets to be entered into a drawing to win one of these works of art.
+Ten local artists were commissioned to create individual works of art using unfinished violins as their canvas, drawing inspiration from a musical program or work the NJSO is presented in its 2012–13 season.
+NJSO volunteer ambassadors generously donated their time to display the violins at NJSO concerts and selected art galleries throughout New Jersey.

 Over the past 12 years, this wonderful project has featured more than 120 violins—each and every one created by a different local artist—and has raised more than $120,000!
 Read an NJSO: Backstage profile on the Art Strings program.

 Click on photo to enlarge and view both sides of the violin.
 The 2012–13 Art Strings raffle winners are listed below.

 Violin 1: BEETHOVEN’S “PASTORAL”